-- Cholecystitis: An infection in the gallbladder can cause pain and fever, possibly requiring surgery.
+- Cholecystitis: An infection in the gallbladder that may require surgery

-- Cholangitis: An infection in the bile duct system that can be a medical emergency
+- Cholangitis: An infection of the bile duct system

-- Ultrasound: This technology uses sound waves to create an image of your gallbladder.
+- Ultrasound: This procedure uses sound waves to let us see inside your gallbladder

 Our treatment options for gallstones and gallbladder disease

 Our doctors use the most advanced treatments for gallstones and gallbladder disease.
 You and your doctor will work together to create a treatment plan that addresses your unique needs and concerns.
 Your personalized treatment plan may include:

 - Endoscopic treatment: Our doctors can use EUS and ERCP to locate and remove gallstones.